Become A Volunteer.

 Our Response Program

-Volunteer Responders are scheduled and work under the supervision of the on-duty Lieutenant.
+Volunteer Responders are scheduled to perform under the supervision of the on-duty Captain or Lieutenant.
 Volunteer Responders are issued Fire Station wear and all the required PPE to perform their duties and responsibilities.

 Being a volunteer requires a commitment of your time to train and to serve on emergencies.
 Within the first six months volunteers will be expected to complete approximately 180 hours of training in basic fire fighting and first aid.
 Beyond that time, we require members to obtain minimum training hours per month and provide response coverage to the district according to the volunteer’s available hours and district policy.
 As a volunteer with Fire District #6 you will be expected to stay physically fit in order to perform demanding tasks.